Kaine-R/AIProject/README.md

 **Enemy is not yet finished and is only going to be added if the spike doesn't seem like enough of a challenge.**

-**As for as I know, pygame doesn't use triangles, so we'lll create some kind of square killing device**
+**As for as I know, pygame doesn't use triangles, so we'll create some kind of square killing device**

-**If you want to mess around with the code, but dont know where to start, mess with settings.**
+**If you want to mess around with the code, but don't know where to start, mess with settings.**